conda-forge/omniscidb-feedstock/README.md

 ```
 conda config --add channels conda-forge
+conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `omniscidb, pyomniscidb` can be installed with:
+Once the `conda-forge` channel has been enabled, `omniscidb, omniscidb-common, omniscidbe, pyomniscidb, pyomniscidbe` can be installed with:

 ```
-conda install omniscidb pyomniscidb
+conda install omniscidb omniscidb-common omniscidbe pyomniscidb pyomniscidbe
 ```

 It is possible to list all of the versions of `omniscidb` available on your platform with: